bluecollardev/strapi-launcher-2/README.md

 To generate the CMS application using the Strapi CMS base image we created in the previous step, run the following script.
 We follow a similar process for our staging and production deployments.

-IMPORTANT!
-We can run as a detached process locally, which improves performance.
-However, if you do this from within a workflow (any build runner), the task may move on before the file generation is completed, leading to errors.
+<b>IMPORTANT!</b> We can run as a detached process locally, which improves performance.
+However, if you do this from within
+a workflow (any build runner), the task may move on before the file generation is completed, leading to errors.
 Make sure you remove the `-d` flag when executing this step in a runner!